Leonardo Koutris: Olympiacos

 On 25 July 2017, Koutris made his debut with the club in a 3–1 away win UEFA game against Partizan.
 He played all the international games of the club, helping Olympiacos to reach UEFA Champions League group stage, after a year.

 On 9 September 2017, he made his debut with the club in the Super League in a 1–1 away draw against Xanthi.
 In the same month, it was reported that Eintracht Frankfurt and Benfica were tracking Koutris whom Olympiacos were eager to offer a new contract.
 On 18 November 2017, he scored his first goal with the club, sealing a 2–1 home Super League game against Levadiakos.
 He was voted MVP of the game.

 In November 2018, West Ham United sporting director Mario Husillos reportedly spent the international break watching Koutris with the club considering a move for him.
 In January 2019, Olympiacos rejected an official bid of Italian club Genoa for Koutris in the range of €5 million.

 Loan to Mallorca

 On 29 January 2020, Koutris was sent on loan to La Liga club Mallorca.
 On 15 February 2020, he made his debut the club as a substitute in the first half, replacing Lumor Agbenyenu in a 1–0 win home game against Deportivo Alavés.
 On 21 February 2020, it was announced he would miss six months after suffering an anterior cruciate ligament injury in a league match against Real Betis.

 Loan to Fortuna Düsseldorf

 On 2 October 2020, the 2.
 Bundesliga club announced the acquisition of the 25-year-old left back in the form of a loan until 2022, with a purchase option at the range of €3 million.

 Pogoń Szczecin

 On 4 December 2022, it was announced he would leave Olympiacos permanently after five-and-a-half years to join Polish side Pogoń Szczecin on a three-and-a-half contract.

+Celje

+On 1 July 2026, after his contract with Pogoń had expired, Koutris signed a two-year deal with Slovenian PrvaLiga club Celje.